viviankahm07/ai-productivity-tools/agentic-cover-letter-generator/README.md

-Give it a job URL (or raw job description text) and it fetches the posting, retrieves your most relevant past letters by embedding similarity, and runs a **Planner &rarr; Generator &rarr; Reviewer** pipeline of OpenAI API calls to produce a polished `.docx` draft — checked against your own resume and writing instructions so it doesn't invent experience you don't have.
+Give it a job URL (or raw job description text) and it fetches the posting, retrieves your most relevant past letters by embedding similarity, and runs a **Planner &rarr; Generator &rarr; Reviewer** pipeline of OpenAI API calls to produce a polished `.docx` draft — fact-checked against your own resume and your retrieved past letters (either is a valid source, so a real detail that didn't make it onto the resume for space reasons still counts) and your writing instructions, so it doesn't invent experience you don't have.
+The final `.docx` is rendered to match a fixed personal format (bold centered name header, real bulleted skill sections with bold lead-in headers) and checked against a one-page-length estimate, tightening automatically if it runs long.

 This is plain Python orchestration — each stage is a separate `messages.create` call chained together in `src/orchestrator.py`, not a Claude Code / Agent SDK